Handcrafted, Homegrown,

 $81.00

-Shipping Note: Single jar orders ship in an 8×8×4” box.
+Shipping Note: Single container orders ship in an 8×8×4” box.

 Healthy captive-bred Cecropia cocoon from our indoor aviary.

-As a more premium alternative to our loose cocoons, our jarred cocoons will arrive ready to be put directly into cold storage for overwintering in a pint sized mason jar (with ventilated lid), cotton pad (for humidity regulation) and insect mesh.
+As a more premium alternative to our loose cocoons, our contained cocoons will arrive ready to be put directly into cold storage for overwintering in a 16oz ventilated container.
+Each container has a pure cotton wick and humidity indicator card within it.

 Please note: We cannot ship to areas where cecropia moths are not native or common, which includes: Alaska, Arizona, California, Hawaii, Idaho, Nevada, New Mexico, Oregon, Utah, and Washington.